crosswalk-project/crosswalk-website/HACKING.md

 *   GitHub Markdown (*.md)
 *   Org Mode (*.org)

+You will also need the thin web server to generate the static site using the `site.sh` script and friends.

-To install gollum, plus support for these wiki content formats:
+To install gollum, plus support for these wiki content formats and the static content generator:

     sudo gem install gollum -v 2.5.2
     sudo gem install redcarpet org-ruby wikicloth
+    sudo gem install thin

 gollum version 2.5.2 is used as newer versions of gollum produce different HTML output from the same markdown file.
 In some cases, this causes the